 - Note that a notarized translation is required for any document that is not in English.

 Applicants are required to obtain and submit police certificates that cover the entire period of their residence in certain localities.
-These certificates reflect whatever information the police authorities in that area have about you in their records.
-Generally, you must obtain police certificates from any locality in your home country that you resided in for more than 6 months after reaching 16 years of age.
-You must also submit police certificates from any locality in a country other than your country of nationality in which you resided for more than 12 months after reaching 16 years of age.
-Finally, you must submit police certificates from any locality in in any country in which you have been arrested, regardless of your age at the time or the duration of your presence in that area.
+These certificates reflect whatever information the police authorities in that area have about them in their records.
+Generally, the applicant must obtain police certificates from any locality in their home country that they resided in for more than 6 months after reaching 16 years of age.
+They must also submit police certificates from any locality in a country other than their country of nationality in which they resided for more than 12 months after reaching 16 years of age.
+Finally, they must submit police certificates from any locality in in any country in which they have been arrested, regardless of their age at the time or the duration of their presence in that area.
 The State Department’s website has more information about police certificates, including how to request certificates from authorities in particular countries.
 Note that no police certificates are required to cover any time periods spent living in the United States.

-What happens after I’ve sent in all the forms and documents that were asked for in the Instruction Package?
+What happens after the applicant has sent in all the forms and documents that were asked for in the Instruction Package?

 What happens at the medical exam?